tensorflow/community/governance/api-reviews.md

    suboptimal kernel; we need to make sure kernel experts have reviewed the code)
  - broadcasting (all numerical ops should broadcast using numpy rules)
- - does support for this op have to be added to pfor?
+ - does support for this op have to be added to pfor/vectorized_map?
  - dtype support (in general all numerical ops should support the common integer, floating point, and complex dtypes, if they all make sense; we need to watch out for int32 on GPUs though)